CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Use-Ganglia-with-Cumulus-Linux.md

         cumulus@switch$ sudo service ganglia-monitor restart

-7. After a minute the PHP front end on the host (server) will start getting enough data to see in the graphs.
-They will look like the following:
+7. After a minute, the PHP front end on the host (server) starts getting enough data to see in the graphs.
+They look like the following:

     - First select sw1 and pick a metric like CPU speed.